NabeelRizwan/Excel-Data-Analytics-Projects/Project_1-Dashboard/README.md

-# 📊 Salary Dashboard Project
+# 📊 Excel Salary Dashboard

 ## Introduction

-This Excel dashboard project analyzes salary trends in the data analytics industry using interactive visualizations and reporting techniques.
+This project showcases an interactive Excel dashboard built to analyze salary trends within the data analytics industry.
+The dashboard transforms raw salary data into meaningful insights using visual reporting and interactive filtering techniques.

-The dashboard was built to transform raw salary data into meaningful business insights through dynamic charts, KPI tracking, and user-driven filtering.

 ---